asinglebit/gittui/README.md

 **guita╭** is still a work in progress.
 Some areas that need attention include:

-- 🖥️ **Logging window** – show detailed logs and messages in-app.
+- **Logging window** – show detailed logs and messages in-app.
-- 🔐 **Credential manager** – smooth handling of SSH/HTTPS credentials.
+- **Credential manager** – smooth handling of SSH/HTTPS credentials.
-- 🌐 **Manage remotes** – add, remove, and inspect Git remotes.
+- **Manage remotes** – add, remove, and inspect Git remotes.
-- 🧪 **Add tests** – many parts of the app are experimental and require thorough testing, especially on large repositories.
+- **Add tests** – many parts of the app are experimental and require thorough testing, especially on large repositories.
-- ⚙️ **Git features**:
+- **Git features**:
-    - Rename branch
+    - Rename branches
-    - Pull branch
+    - Pull branches
-    - Rebase branch
+    - Rebase branches
-    - Merge branch
+    - Merge branches
     - Octopus merge handling and rendering
     - Cherry-pick commit
-    - Stash
+    - Stash changes
-    - Pop
+    - Pop changes
+    - Render tags

-I work on **guita╭** in my spare time, and based on the features I need in my day-to-day life.
+I work on **guita╭** in my spare time, and give priority on the features I need in my day-to-day life.
 Use it with caution, and feel free to report issues or contribute improvements!

 ### 🖼️ Screenshots